royertiago/porrinha/modus_operandi.md

 in order to keep running,
 even in the presence of bad programmers
 (or buggy code).

+You may use the functions in `core/util.h` to avoid being outside the game rules.

 There is some error reporting built in core's algorithms;
 note that these reports might interleave with the program's normal output.